genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/04_gateways-and-streamers/04_fix-xlator.md

 When using the FIX_IN table, the appropriate index and column are selected automatically.

 When specifying a message type, this will become a filter on type, so the "EXECUTION_REPORT" stream will only stream execution reports.
-Also, the fields can now be accessed in a type-safe manner:
+The fields can now be accessed in a type-safe manner:

 ```kotlin
 fixStream<ExecutionReport>("EXECUTION_REPORT_VODL") {